xdevplatform/search-tweets-python/README.rst

 ---------------

 We can also use the Search API Counts endpoint to get counts of Tweets that match our rule.
-Each request will return up to *30* results, and each count request can be done on a minutely, hourly, or daily basis.
+Each request will return up to *30 days* of results, and each count request can be done on a minutely, hourly, or daily basis.
 The underlying ``ResultStream`` object will handle converting your endpoint to the count endpoint, and you have to specify the